Alternative Education Programs

 Our Philosophy

-We believe that the educational success of our students is dependent upon quality academic and affective programs, which are supported by a healthy organization, our students’ families, and effective community partnerships.
+We believe that the educational success of our students is dependent upon quality academic and effective programs, which are supported by a healthy organization, our students’ families, and effective community partnerships.
 Our programs are student-centered and adapt to meet individual needs.
 We value personal and professional development.
 Staff works collaboratively to facilitate learning and change.

 We believe that: